liquidunderground/total-conversion/docs/storydrafts/01-delfid.md

 ---

 **Dr. Roy Asura**
-: Formerly Dr. Fishbart Toyfeller, he took on a secret identity as temporary squad leader of all demons on Senfina.
+: Formerly Dr. Fishbart Toyfeller, he took on a secret identity as temporary squad leader of all demons on Weissblatt.
 Having signed a contract to the king of demons out of desperation, he's working to seize control of the Enlightenment Crystal to save the lost soul of his mad brother Patsy.

 [*Appearance*: Glasses&Mustache goldfish in a detachable flying fish bowl propped on top of a tuxedo]

 **Patsy Toyfeller** [Fang replacement]
 : Asura's partner in crime.
-Originally an unsuccessful toymaker, Patsy started exhibiting more deranged and clown-inspired behavior as time went on, increasingly drowning Senfina in toys possessed by Dr. Asura's demons.
+Originally an unsuccessful toymaker, Patsy started exhibiting more deranged and clown-inspired behavior as time went on, increasingly drowning Weissblatt in toys possessed by Dr. Asura's demons.
 Few have ever survived a direct encounter with him in this state and fewer have ever seen him without his unicycle.

 [Moves: Unicycle bouncing and an extendable boxing glove]